-In November of 2014 I made the scariest decision of my life and fired all of my clients and let go all of my employees to start over on a new road that would fulfill my desire to find meaning and purpose behind my business.
+In November of 2014, I made the scariest decision of my life and fired all of my clients and let go of all of my employees to start over on a new road that would fulfill my desire to find meaning and purpose behind my business.

 It was in the state of nothingness where God was able to reveal to me why on Earth I was created to be an entrepreneur.

 We do not all have the same abilities, businesses, or circumstances.
 But we do all have the privilege of deciding the purpose to which we will dedicate ourselves.
 There are only three big decisions that most of us entrepreneurs will ever make in life

 What product or service am I going to provide?

 What is my business going to exist for?

 It’s that third decision that seems to stump most of us, business owners.
 I had the first two solid and established.
 I was missing the third.

 For 3 months of my life, I lived in depression and agony as I scrambled for money and meaning.
 I turned to God and established a deeper relationship than I had ever had before, seeking wisdom in this area as if looking for water in the desert.

 In my bible reading, referring to wisdom, I read